 I stained the wooden frame with a self-sealing water-resistant wood stain.
 You can use whatever you want.
-Just make sure it’s usable for outdoors and it’ll give you a nice water-resistant coat.
+Just make sure it’s usable outdoors, and it’ll give you a nice water-resistant coat.

 Then I’d started on my thick boards from the euro pallet.
 The long ones were going to be used as outside walls of my pallet sandbox.
 The short, wider ones as tops (for sitting).

-I always do 2-3 sometimes 4 coats.
-It just looks better and is smoother to touch.
+I always do 2-3, sometimes 4 coats.
+It just looks better and is smoother to the touch.
 Remember to sand between coats.

 So this is what my sanded and stained boards looked like.

 and the wooden frame with sideboards/walls

 Just to mention, I only sanded twice and stained twice on the side that was going to be visible or sat on.

 The next step was to screw the wider boards on top of the pallet sandbox frame.
-I used the existing nails holes wherever possible.
+I used the existing nail holes wherever possible.